Different Types of Socks: A Complete-ish Guide

 Infographic showing all sock height and length options, from no show to over the calf

 One of the first and most common ways to categorize socks into different types is to consider them by their heights.
-It makes sense, as finding your footwear often dictates how tall or short you want your sock to be.
+It makes sense, as finding your footwear often dictates how tall or short you want your socks to be.
 Generally speaking, you can group socks into four height groups (though we knit way more than that):

 • No Show socks